.

 Check out our How to Apply page for resources such as frequently asked questions, appendices, additional fact sheets, links to webinars, and more.

-The FY23 COPS Anti-Heroin Task Force (AHTF) program closed on Tuesday, April 25, 2023, at 4:59 PM ET.*
+The FY26 COPS Anti-Heroin Task Force (AHTF) program will close on Wednesday, July 29, 2026, at 4:59 PM ET.*

-ABOUT THE AHTF PROGRAM
+ABOUT AHTF

-The Fiscal Year 2023 COPS Anti-Heroin Task Force (AHTF) Program is a competitive award program designed to advance public safety by providing funds directly to state law enforcement agencies in states with high per capita rates of primary treatment admissions for the purpose of locating or investigating illicit activities through statewide collaboration relating to the distribution of heroin, fentanyl, or carfentanil, or to the unlawful distribution of prescription opioids.
+The Fiscal Year 2026 COPS Anti-Heroin Task Force (AHTF) program is a competitive award program designed to advance public safety by providing funds directly to state law enforcement agencies in states with high per capita rates of primary treatment admissions for the purpose of locating or investigating illicit activities through statewide collaboration relating to the distribution of heroin, fentanyl, or carfentanil, or to the unlawful distribution of prescription opioids.

 Who is Eligible?